01-11-2018 04:46 PM - edited 01-17-2018 10:02 AM

 She was drawn to New York’s classic American architecture because it was so different from what she was used to back home.
 “We have a lot of modern spaces in Malaysia,” she says.
 “So it’s the really charming, vintage, rustic interior spaces of the New York buildings that catches my eye.
 It’s interesting because it’s new to me.”

 Davina’s beautiful photos of shops and restaurants in New York, Malaysia, and beyond have attracted more than 75,000 followers on Instagram.
-Here, she’s shared some of her best tips for taking incredible photos indoors.
+Today, she's here as a special guest to share four useful tips with photography loving Local Guides.

 1. Scope out the space.
 Davina does lots of research ahead of time.
 To find beautiful places, she first browses other people’s images online.
 Then, she might drop in to get a sense of the interior before finally returning at just the right time (see below) to take her photos.2.
 Take photos when places aren’t busy.
 If you scroll through Davina’s feed, you’ll notice something about her interiors: They’re mostly empty.
 “If there are people in an image, sometimes it can be distracting,” she says.
 “The viewer doesn’t know where to look, and you can’t really see the space.”